How to buy the best shower

 From basic white boxes to sleek chrome units with wireless controls, we reveal how to buy the best shower for your bathroom

-This guide will help you make the right choice.
-If you already know what you're looking for, head straight to our electric shower reviews.
+And if you already know what you're looking for, head straight to our round-up of the best electric showers.

 In this guide: